hyperledger/identus-docs/documentation/docs/atala-prism/prism-cloud-agent/authentication.md

 2. __UMA resource permission__
    When the role is tenant, the Agent must know which wallet the tenant can access.
-   This is where the UMA permission model is employed to configure the tenant's permissions for the wallet.
+The UMA permission model is employed to configure the tenant's permissions for the wallet.

 ### Sequence Diagrams